cloudnative-pg/cloudnative-pg/docs/src/failure_modes.md

 ```

 !!!
 Note
-    In case you have instanciated a dedicated WAL volume it will also have to be deleted during this process.
+    In case you have instantiated a dedicated WAL volume it will also have to be deleted during this process.

 ```sh
 kubectl delete -n [namespace] pvc/[cluster-name]-[serial] pvc/[cluster-name]-[serial]-wal pod/[cluster-name]-[serial]